Categories

 This category is a celebration of reflection; awarding work that goes beyond the immediate job of reporting and analysing the news.
 It recognises the capacity of journalism to instigate debate, affect our thoughts and enrich the public discourse.
 Pieces entered in this category may range from thoughts about the state of the universe, identity, gender and our relationship to the natural world, to analyses of international political or economical developments.
 Entries in this category can be written by columnists and commentators, but also by historians, cultural activists, philosophers and artists – anyone who is trying to interpret society from their own perspective.
 The work can take any journalistic form in exploring the way we live today.
 The judges will look particularly for cogency, originality and arguments that have an impact on public life.
 They will ask the question: how does this work engage with the idea that there is a public – a public that needs to be stimulated and formed – and how does this piece fit into the public discourse?

-INNOVATION AWARD – For challenging the current boundaries of journalism by finding new ways to engage with audiences.
+INNOVATION AWARD – For challenging the boundaries of journalism.

-MIGRATION JOURNALISM AWARD – For an acclaimed example of migrant or migration journalism
+MIGRATION JOURNALISM AWARD – For an acclaimed example of migration journalism.

-Over the years, one of the topics omnipresent in our submissions and shortlists is migration – in all shapes and forms.
-The time has come to give Migration Journalism the stage it deserves, with a category of its own.
-We believe journalism and migration are deeply entangled, and that migration journalism not only affects the scope and quality of the information received by the public, but it also affects the way society perceives and relates to the topic of migration.
+Over the years, migration – in all its forms – has been a recurring theme in our submissions and shortlists.
+That is why, following the advice of our Preparatory Committee – and with the support of the Robert Bosch Stiftung – Migration Journalism has become a category of its own since 2023.
+We believe that journalism and migration are deeply intertwined, and that migration journalism affects not only the scope and quality of the information received by the public, but also the way societies perceive and relate to migration.

 SPECIAL AWARD – The judges award a special prize for excellent journalism to one striking entry which defies categories and disciplines.